Planning Your Research

 - Visit our Research Tutorials Guide for more information on how to start your research with the library.

-- Learn more about library initiatives, workshops, and news by visiting our News & Events page, or follow our blog: Library News & Information.
+- Learn more about library initiatives, workshops, and news by visiting our Upcoming Events and Workshops page, or follow our blog: Library News & Information.

 Predatory publishers are seeking to profit off of you and your work, not further scholarly research.
 They will often email you soliciting your manuscript.
 If you see these things; high article processing fees, extremely fast peer-review period, short time to publication, unclear or unethical authors rights, you should be sure to double check the journal or get a second opinion before engaging with them.